Debojyoti-hub-tech/login-signup-page-frontend/README.md

-# triials — Minimal Next.js + TypeScript + Tailwind scaffold
+# Minimal Next.js + TypeScript + Tailwind scaffold

 This workspace contains a minimal Next.js + TypeScript + Tailwind project and the included Sign Up / Log In UI demo.